adi-miller/Irrigate/readme.md

 ## Instructions

 - Valve `suspend` works while working and doesn't cancel the job.
-Suspension can be observed by examining openSeconds
+Suspension can be observed by examining secondsDaily
 - Valve `enable` is tested before

 ## Operation